pacosalces/physunits/README.md

 | rel concentration | ppm, ppb |

 If you want a unit to be supported, feel free to open an issue.

+* Note: we _all_ know that if there was an SI unit for angles, it would be the radian, so in ```physunits```, it takes the value ```rad = 1.0 ```, and degrees are defined relative to it.
+This works nicely in all trig functions.
+Special thanks to chrisjbillington for pointing this out.

 ## Contact and support
 Please report, fork, test, contribute, or create an issue directly on the project's [repository](https://github.com/pacosalces/physunits).